 Below water, El Nido is a diver's dream, thanks to incredible Coral Triangle biodiversity, excellent visibility, and sites for all skill and certification levels.
 Sandy bottoms crawling with macro wildlife, lovely light filled coral gardens, and challenging overhead environments like caverns and swim-throughs set the stage for all levels of learning – from your first breaths underwater all the way up to advanced and adventurous specialities.

-Malapascua is most famous for its population of thresher sharks, that can be found at the nearby Monad Shoal each morning at dawn.
+Malapascua is most famous for its population of thresher sharks, that can be found at the nearby reefs of Kimud Shoal and Monad Shoal each morning.
 But, this tranquil tropical island has more to offer than close encounters with these timid yet powerful predators.
 The island is also home to beautiful white sand beaches, a variety of resorts, and some of the best all-round underwater experiences in Asia.

 Beginners can enjoy exceptional reef diving, with courses conducted at calm sites surrounded by colourful coral.
 Nearby adventures include day trips to Gato Island – home to a legendary swim-through, two shipwrecks, and a wide variety of macro focused sloping rubble sites.
 Combined with a laid back island lifestyle, an attractive assortment of dive centres, and plenty of backpacker-friendly options, this is an epic dive destination suited to scuba students of all stripes!